PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 Folders support cut, copy, rename paste and delete operations.
 HTML folders can be edited with the Ace and ck editors.
-Javascript Folders allow one to build a well organized  tree of Javascript code, but serve it as a single minified file or as a human readable and searchable file, wich clickable links to the original javascript object.
+Javascript Folders allow one to build a well organized  tree of Javascript code, but serve it as a single minified file or as a human readable and searchable file, which clickable links to the original javascript object.
 History and Undo are supported.

 Using Zopache, in your browser, you create a tree of